TCM Tongue Analysis vs. Blood Tests: When to Use Each

 The optimal health monitoring approach combines both methods:

-Monthly: Tongue Diagnosis
+Monthly: Tongue Analysis

 - Free AI scan via MyZenCheck